xibrer/torchsense/README.md

-SensePort is a Python package that provides two features:
-1. Plug-and-play modules in AI sensing can be inserted into your network.
-2. Converting common CV and NLP models and algorithms into 1D adapt for AIoT.
+Torchsense is a library for sensor data processing with PyTorch.
+It provides I/O, signal and data processing functions, datasets, model implementations and application components.